 Ed Koch Queensboro Bridge

-The site is an ideal location for a bridge as Roosevelt Island provides a convenient footing for the piers.
-Seventy-five thousand tons of steel went into the original bridge and its approaches.
+The bridge is conveniently located over Roosevelt Island, which provides the perfect footing for the piers.
+75,000 tons of steel went into the original bridge and its approaches.
 Its original cost was about $18 million, including $4.6 million for land.
-At the time of completion, it was not only the longest cantilever bridge in the United States, but also was designed for heavier loads than any other bridges.

 The Ed Koch Queensboro Bridge was designated as a national landmark on November 23, 1973.